JGCRI/programing-resources/Programing_Best_Practices.md

 * Documenting as you go, and before you write code segments, relieves your working memory of having to store information.
 * Write down in comment lines what your current code block is going to accomplish, and what the next code block is going to do.
+* Update documentation (comments) if you update code.
+(An outdated comment can be worse than no comment at all!)

 ## <a name="bp-modular">5.
 Plan Ahead (Writing Modular code) </a>